oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   assignment as a string.

-- capability_symbolic_name: represents the optional name of the Capability definition within the target Node Type or Node Template;
+- capability_symbolic_name: represents the optional name of the Capability definition within the target Node Type or node template;

   - if the capability in the Requirement definition was specified using the symbolic name of a capability definition in a target node type,